DataBiosphere/toil/docs/install/cloud.rst

 Finally, you can execute remote commands with the following syntax::

-    $ toil ssh-cluster remoteCommand CLUSTER-NAME-HERE
+    $ toil ssh-cluster CLUSTER-NAME-HERE remoteCommand

-It is not advised that you run your Toil workflow using remote execution like this unless `nohup <https://linux.die.net/man/1/nohup>`_ is used to insure the process does not die if the SSH connection is interrupted.
+It is not advised that you run your Toil workflow using remote execution like this unless a tool like `nohup <https://linux.die.net/man/1/nohup>`_ is used to insure the process does not die if the SSH connection is interrupted.

 CGCloud Quickstart
 ~~~~~~~~~~~~~~~~~~